 It’s Not Nice to Fool With Mother Nature

 In the dark days of World War II, America was running short of foods.
 With the farmers drafted into the service and much food being shipped to the troops overseas, the government decided to support food rationing.
 Hydrogenated vegetable “oleo margarine” was offered as the acceptable substitute for butter.
 Take corn or safflower oil and expose it to a catalyst to “saturate” the carbon bonds with hydrogens.
 You end up with a fat that has similar taste and appearance to saturated fats in nature.
-You can get healthier with time release foods.

 Trans Fats Increase the Risk For Heart Disease

 Although on paper this substitution looked good, we have since found numerous reasons to ban or seriously discourage these unnatural fats.
 Trans fats can increase the risk for heart disease and many other health problems.
 “It is not nice to fool with mother nature.” was a popular witty ad slogan.

 There have been many experiments in trying to improve on nature.
 Most have been dramatic failures.
 Over 200 studies have shown that a diet rich in colorful fruits and vegetables lowers the risk for most cancers and heart disease.